 Other national regulators impose self-limitation levels of daily, weekly, or single transactions, login times, or other similar measures.
 This is precisely why having no similar requirements on behalf of local jurisdictions makes it harder to control, collaborate and litigate with operators accessing markets with no local license.

 Licensing Increases Reporting of Fraud, Privacy Issues, and Problem Gaming

 A frequently asked question in the industry is “can a casino operate without a license” – both by businesses and end-users.
 There are, indeed, a number of online casino operators that act without any gaming license.
 Some operate out of Costa Rica; others do not reveal their corporate and technical base.
-As a general rule, however, these operate in unregulated but profitable markets, like India.
+As a general rule, however, these operate in unregulated but profitable markets, like Brazil and India.